Krynet-Community/KAI-Compatiblity-layer/README.md

 Applications should use secure networking where appropriate.

-Compat does not bypass TLS, certificate validation, operating-system networking restrictions, or application-level authentication.
+Compat does **not** bypass:

+* 🔐 TLS
+* 📜 Certificate validation
+* 🛡️ OS networking restrictions
+* 🔑 Application authentication
+* 🚧 Platform permissions

 ---